List homomorphism problems for signed trees: Irreflexive trees

 \begin{lemma} Let $\widehat{H}$ be an irreflexive signed tree.
 Then $\widehat{H}$ is a good $2$-caterpillar if and only if it does not contain any of the graphs from family ${\cal F}$ in Figure~\ref{fig:forbgraphsirref} as an induced subgraph, and the underlying graph $H$ does not contain the graph $F_1$ in Figure~\ref{fig:tripleclaw}. \end{lemma}

 \begin{proof} It is easy to check that none of the depicted signed graphs admits a suitable spine, and hence they are not good $2$-caterpillars.
 So assume $\widehat{H}$ does not contain any of the graphs in Figure~\ref{fig:forbgraphsirref} as an induced subgraph, and the underlying graph $H$ does not contain the graph $F_1$ in Figure~\ref{fig:tripleclaw} as a subgraph.
 If $H$ is not a $2$-caterpillar with respect to any spine, then the underlying graph $H$ contains the tree in Figure~\ref{fig:tripleclaw}.
-The bicoloured edges of $\widehat{H}$ induce a connected subgraph, since there is no subgraph from graph class a) in Figure~\ref{fig:forbgraphsirref}.
-There exists a path $P = v_1v_2 \ldots v_k$ with a dividing vertex $v_d$ as specified, because there is no subgraph from graph class b) in Figure~\ref{fig:forbgraphsirref}.
+The bicoloured edges of $\widehat{H}$ induce a connected subgraph, since there is no subgraph of type a) from Figure~\ref{fig:forbgraphsirref}.
+Similarly, the unicoloured edges between two non-leaf vertices of $\widehat{H}$ induce a connected subgraph, since there is no subgraph of type b) in Figure~\ref{fig:forbgraphsirref}.
+Let $\widehat{H'}$ denote the signed tree obtained from $\widehat{H}$ by removing all vertices that are leaves incident with a unicoloured edge.
+Then we can conclude that there is a vertex $v_d$ that separates unicoloured and bicoloured edges in $\widehat{H'}$.

 The absence of classes b) and c) from Figure~\ref{fig:forbgraphsirref} also ensures that, there is a suitable spine $P = v_1v_2 \ldots v_k$ with bicoloured edges on $v_1v_2 \ldots v_d$ and blue edges on $v_dv_{d+1} \ldots v_k$, and with all subtrees of height two rooted at $v_1, \ldots, v_{d-1}$ attached to $P$ with a bicoloured edge.
 (For this, we note that in the case c), as long as the edges $34$ and $45$ are bicoloured, the subtree still yields an NP-complete problem even with any of the edges $12, 23, 56, 67$ unicoloured.)
 The absence of graphs d) and e) in Figure~\ref{fig:forbgraphsirref} ensures that all subtrees rooted at $v_{d+1}, \ldots, v_k$ have all edges blue. \end{proof}

 \begin{theorem} Let $\widehat{H}$ be an irreflexive tree.
 If $\widehat{H}$ is a good $2$-caterpillar, then $\textsc{List-S-Hom}(\widehat{H})$ is polynomial-time solvable.
 Otherwise, $H$ contains a copy of $F_1$, or $\widehat{H}$ contains one of the signed graphs in family $\cal F$ as an induced subgraph, and the problem is NP-complete. \end{theorem}